pranigopu/mastersProject/conceptual-notes/bayesian-inference/sampling-methods.md

 **MOTIVATION**: Why is it important?

 HMC is a class of MCMC methods that uses gradients (of the log-probability of the posterior distribution) to generate new proposed states (i.e. new samples proposed to be from the target distribution).
-The gradients of the log-probability of the posterior evaluated at a given state (i.e. a given sample) gives information about the posterior density function's geometry. **_HMC tries to avoid the random walk behavior typical of Metropolis-Hastings by using the gradient to propose new positions (i.e. new samples) that is both far from the current position (i.e. current sample) and with high acceptance probability_**.
+The gradients of the log-probability of the posterior evaluated at a given state (i.e. a given sample) gives information about the posterior density function's geometry.
+HMC tries to avoid the random walk behavior typical of Metropolis-Hastings by using the gradient to propose new positions (i.e. new samples) that is both far from the current position (i.e. current sample) and with high acceptance probability.
 This allows HMC to better scale to higher dimensions and, in principle, to more complex geometries (compared to alternative methods).
 Intuitively, we can think of HMC as a Metropolis-Hasting algorithm with a better sample proposal distribution.

 **NOTE**: _The benefit of consistently proposing new positions that are both far from the current position and with high acceptance rate is that you are likely to gain a much more representative and thus accurate sample of the distribution you want to estimate, but using fewer sampled values; in other words, it tends to make sampling more efficient._

-**Reminder**: _A "sample" here is a tuple of one or more values proposed parameter values of the target distribution.
+**REMINDER**: _A "sample" here is a tuple of one or more values proposed parameter values of the target distribution.
 What we are trying to do, here and in all sampling methods, is discover (with some level of uncertainty) how well the various potential parameter values would describe the target distribution.
 Note also that a "position" or a "state" is simply a sample, i.e. simply a proposed tuple of parameter values._

 ---